These days, nearly everything can be done electronically.

 This brings us back to the old adage that says Anything worth doing is worth doing well.

-Estate planning attorneys are experts in their field and have spent years studying the many details of state-specific will requirements, what is needed to execute a will, and what will invalidate one.
+Estate planning attorney are experts in their field and have spent years studying the many details of state-specific will requirements, what is needed to execute a will, and what will invalidate one.

-Will and estate attorneys are also experts in uncovering your estate planning needs.
+Will and estate attorney are also experts in uncovering your estate planning needs.
 Even if you think you don’t have many assets to account for, most people have more than they realize.